 TIPS FOR PROTECTING YOUR RIGHTS

-These are some general tips that may help you to protect your rights:
+These are some general tips to help protect your rights:

 • Wherever possible, use the prescribed forms to take action.
 You can download these forms from the “Renting” section of the Consumer Affairs Victoria (CAV) website at www.consumer.vic.gov.au.

-• Download and use the “Rent Right” app on your smart phone or tablet.
+• Download and use the “Rent Right” app.

 • To make an application to VCAT, visit www.vcat.vic.gov.au.
 Look under “Residential Tenancies List” to download the general application form and guides for tenants or landlords.